How to place a value on your donation

 Everything accepted for donation is tax deductible.
 The IRS requires that the donor determine the value of the donation for tax purposes.
 The value is not the original purchase price but the estimated resale value or replacement cost in its current condition.

-To help you determine those values, we have created a brochure that lists price ranges for most commonly donated items.
+To help you determine those values, we have created a valuation guide that lists price ranges for most commonly donated items.
 Please keep in mind that this is merely a guideline.
-View or download our Guide to Donating brochure here.
+View or download our valuation guide here.

 The rules governing valuation, substantiation, record keeping and reporting can be quite complex.
 We suggest you download IRS Publication 526 and IRS Publication 561 from the IRS Website and/or consult a tax advisor.